Hi, I'm Ask INFA!

 The POST call triggers a restart of the Data Integration Server.

-8. Verify that the elastic runtime environment is running by checking the status of the Data Integration Server in Administrator.
+4. Verify that the elastic runtime environment is up and running by checking the status of the Data Integration Server in Administrator.

-9. Test a connection or run a mapping to confirm that the elastic runtime environment can access and use the custom binaries.
+5. Test a connection or run a mapping to confirm that the elastic runtime environment can access and use the custom binary files.

 For more information about how to configure and use the elastic runtime environment, see